gabrieletassoni/schema_based_api/README.md

 ## References
 THanks to all these people for ideas:

+* [Billy Cheng](https://medium.com/@billy.sf.cheng/a-rails-6-application-part-1-api-1ee5ccf7ed01) For a way to have a nice and clean implementation of the JWT on top of Devise.
 * [Daniel](https://medium.com/@tdaniel/passing-refreshed-jwts-from-rails-api-using-headers-859f1cfe88e9) For a smart way to manage token expiration.

 ## License